 We’ve already written about activity tracking technology used in fitness apps and wearables.
 Now, let’s focus on health and fitness app product development.
-Health and fitness apps can be divided into three categories according to the type of data they store and manage: fitness activity trackers, nutrition and diet apps, and workout apps.
+Health and fitness apps can be divided into three categories according to the type of data they store and manage: workout apps, nutrition and diet apps, and fitness activity tracking apps.

 Fitness activity tracking apps